avrtt/ABforge/README.md

 - [x] Add references
 - [ ] Add images
 - [ ] Add logo (Streamlit page & README)
+- [ ] Merge with test/metrics classes (not a part of the engine yet)

 ## References
 - [Wikipedia: A/B testing](https://en.wikipedia.org/wiki/A/B_testing)